 The end goal is to produce pre-trained models which can be quickly and easily customized for specific end uses.
 For example, researchers could create a pre-trained model for plugging in a USB cable, which a manufacturer could take and adapt to its robot, environment and task.
 “By having these pre-trained models, it's a lot faster to provide that solution to the manufacturer,” Fedder says.

-The AI Data Foundry is an open-source project.
-This is a standard model for academia, Fedder explains.
-While manufacturers are typically reticent to share data about their work, robotics data often doesn’t reveal proprietary information about a part.
+The AI Data Foundry’s work will initially be available to the Institute’s consortium members and collaborators.
+While manufacturers are typically reticent to share data about their work, Fedder explains that robotics data often doesn’t reveal proprietary information about a part.
 “For a lot of the manufacturers, robotics is a means to an end,” he notes.
 “So, it may surprise you that there are a lot of companies that are willing to share data in that sector.”
 Many are also committed to advancing AI.
 “They realize, too, that in order to reap the benefits of AI, one needs to cooperate and share data and aggregate data,” he adds.
-Additionally, the data is only shared within the consortium.
-“It’s not like academia where it's just published,” he explains.

 Automating the finishing of manual welds is challenging because the unpredictable variation in weld height makes it difficult for the robot to finish the weld seam to a uniform height.